madfam-io/plinto/compliance/procedures/incident-response-procedures.md

 ## 1. Purpose and Scope

 ### 1.1 Purpose
-This document establishes comprehensive incident response procedures for Plinto to ensure rapid detection, containment, and resolution of security incidents while maintaining business continuity and regulatory compliance.
+This document establishes comprehensive incident response procedures for Janua to ensure rapid detection, containment, and resolution of security incidents while maintaining business continuity and regulatory compliance.

 ### 1.2 Scope
 These procedures apply to:
-- All security incidents affecting Plinto systems, data, or operations
+- All security incidents affecting Janua systems, data, or operations
 - All employees, contractors, and third parties
 - All information systems and infrastructure
 - Customer data and service availability incidents